 Concerns have also been expressed by objectors about the possibility of generally increased noise, disturbance and pollution arising from the proposed residential development.
-However it is considered that the type and nature of activity resulting from the proposed development would be conventional and typical of that which occurs in residential cul-de-sacs.
+However, it is considered that the type and nature of activity resulting from the proposed development would be conventional and typical of that which occurs in residential cul-de-sacs nationwide.
 In the circumstances, whilst it is appreciated that the proposals would result in change for existing residents, the resulting activity would neither be undue nor unacceptable in planning terms.
-It is considered that objectors' concerns in this respect would be insufficient justification for the refusal of planning permission.
+As such, it is considered that objectors' concerns in this respect remain insufficient justification for the refusal of planning permission.

-In conclusion it is considered that the proposed development would have an acceptable impact upon neighbours.
+In conclusion it is considered that the proposed development would have continue to have an acceptable impact upon neighbours.

-Given the cul-de-sac location of the application site it is considered appropriate that a condition be imposed to require submission of a Construction Management Plan to set out the measures to be employed during the construction phase to minimise noise, vibration, dust and other emissions to, as far as practicable, limit impacts upon the amenity of neighbours.
+Given the cul-de-sac location of the application site it was considered appropriate that a condition be imposed to require submission of a Construction Management Plan to set out the measures to be employed during the construction phase to minimise noise, vibration, dust and other emissions to, as far as practicable, limit impacts upon the amenity of neighbours.
 Likewise, the parking and traffic generation impacts of the construction and fitting-out periods of the development.
-Although planning applications cannot be refused on account of the likely construction phase impacts, it is considered reasonable to require the submission of details of construction management measures given the scale of the development and the clear potential for this to give rise to nuisance and inconvenience to neighbours.
+Although planning applications cannot be refused on account of the likely construction phase impacts, it was considered reasonable to require the submission of details of construction management measures given the scale of the development and the clear potential for this to give rise to nuisance and inconvenience to neighbours.
+Nevertheless, the current application is now additionally presented with a Construction & Methodology Statement that satisfactorily addresses these matters.
+As a result, it is no longer considered necessary to impose a condition requiring a Construction Management Plan.
+Instead, it is simply necessary to impose a condition requiring that the submitted details in this respect are followed for the duration of the construction period of the development.